sirexeclp/ml4pm/assignment3/3_BasisFunKernel_STUDENT.md

 Sigmoid:

-- mu controls the point where the sigmoid function is at y=0.5 (does the slope change here?)
+- mu controls the point where the sigmoid function is at y=0.5 or the position in the input space
-- s controls the slope
+- s controls the spatial scale

 Gaussian basis function:

-- mu controls the maximum of the function
+- mu controls the maximum of the function or the position in the input space
-- s controls the variance
+- s controls the variance/ spatial scale

 <!-- #region -->
 Below we've implemented a function `transform_data(df, cols, M, S, func)` that allows you to compute transformations of your input variables using the basis functions which you implemented above, where: